 Doctors often break purpura rashes into two categories based on platelet counts.
 Platelets are cell fragments that help blood to clot more effectively, preventing dangerous bleeding.

-Thrombocytopenic purpura means that platelet counts are low, suggesting an underlying clotting disorder.
+Thrombotic thrombocytopenic purpura (TTP) means that platelet counts are low, suggesting an underlying clotting disorder.

 A low platelet count can cause excessive bleeding and bruising.
-A number of factors can cause it, including:
+Many factors can cause it, including:

 - bone marrow transplants